crespohector/welcome-to-mod-7/README.md

 ### Additional Questions That May Be Asked For Students:
 * When did you last deploy?
 * Is all the code you are showing deployed?
-* Does your Project Manager approve of the goal?
 * What is your project status in terms of user stories?
 * Can you demo any CRUD of the feature on the UI?